-SustainabilityCaribbean Regional Strategic Framework on HIV 2014-2018
+SustainabilityCaribbean Regional Strategic Framework on HIV and AIDS 2014-2018

 Key to sustainable HIV programming is the capacity of countries to invest to meet nationally-determined priorities and to provide uninterrupted high-quality services.
 On average, 45 percent of HIV expenditure is currently used for ARVs, resulting in significantly reduced AIDS-related mortality and contributing to declining incidence rates.
 Reductions in funding would place the lives of an estimated 167,500 people living with HIV and currently on treatment at risk, and could see the Caribbean revert to mortality levels not experienced since the early 1990s.